 This benign skin condition is caused due to keratin build-up in the hair follicles.
 The build-up blocks the pores and triggers bump sprouts.
 Lack of moisturization or dry skin can worsen the condition.
 In some cases, it naturally clears up when one reaches 30 years of age.

-Dealing with bumpy skin is not a problem anymore.
-Here is our list of the 6 best soaps for keratosis pilaris for clear, soft skin.
+Dealing with bumpy and itchy skin is not a problem anymore.
+Here is our list of the 6 best soaps for keratosis pilaris for clear, smooth and soft skin.
 Take a look!

 6 Best Soap For Keratosis Pilaris

 Annoyed by rough, bumpy chicken skin?
 Try this dermatologist’s developed body wash from CeraVe for treating keratosis pilaris.
-The ceramides in the formula restore the skin’s protective barrier to make it silky, smooth.
-And patented MVE technology powered with hyaluronic acid provides 24-hours hydration to your skin.
+This dermatologist-recommended skin care brand uses high-quality ingredients in all its products.
+The ceramides in the formula restore the skin’s protective barrier to make it silky, and smooth.
+And patented MVE technology powered with hyaluronic acid provides 24-hours hydration to your rough skin.
 Niacinamide and salicylic acid calm and soothe irritation and help in eliminating dead skin cells.
 Moreover, CeraVe SA body wash is free from harsh microbeads that can irritate your skin.

 Key Ingredients: Ceramides (1, 3, 6 II), Niacinamide, Hyaluronic acid, and Salicylic acid